Cancel anytime

 History and Background

-Canadian Natural Resources Limited was founded in 1989.
-It has grown through acquisitions and organic development to become a leading energy producer.
+Canadian Natural Resources Ltd. (CNQ) was founded in 1989.
+It has grown through acquisitions and organic development to become a major oil and gas producer, focusing on long-life, low-decline assets.

 Core Business Areas

-- Oil Sands Mining and Upgrading: Extraction and upgrading of bitumen from oil sands into synthetic crude oil.
+- Oil Sands Mining and Upgrading: Extraction and upgrading of bitumen from oil sands, producing synthetic crude oil.

-- In Situ Oil Sands Production: Production of bitumen using in situ methods like cyclic steam stimulation (CSS) and steam-assisted gravity drainage (SAGD).
+- Thermal In Situ Oil Sands: Extraction of bitumen using steam-assisted gravity drainage (SAGD) technology.

-- Conventional Oil and Natural Gas: Exploration, development, and production of conventional oil and natural gas.
+- Conventional Oil and Natural Gas: Production of crude oil, natural gas, and natural gas liquids from conventional reservoirs.

-- North American Exploration and Production: Exploration, development, and production of oil and gas in North America
+- North America Exploration and Production: Exploration, development and production operations in North America.

 Leadership and Structure